 - i.
-Only Lead Directors, department managers, club or course union signing authorities or advocacy/affiliated group paid coordinators or signing authorities can sign out an electronic mobile point of sale device. - ii.
-Electronic mobile point of sale devices must be signed out from either the Director of Finance and Operations, the Director of Events, or the General Office. - iii.
+Only Lead Directors, department managers, club or course union signing authorities or advocacy/affiliated group paid coordinators or signing authorities can sign out an electronic mobile point of sale device unless previous arrangements have been made with Executive Committee. - ii.
+Electronic mobile point of sale devices must be signed out from the General Office. - iii.
 In order to transfer the funds to a particular account, the individual who signed out the point of sale device must submit the required paperwork to accounting within 5 business days of the electronic mobile point of sale device being returned or else the funds will be forfeited. - iv.
-There will be a 5% convenience fee on all transactions that will be withheld by the accounting department to cover administrative and transactional costs. - v.
-No funds will be disbursed for cancelled, expired, or otherwise declined transactions. - vi.
+There will be a 5% convenience fee on all transactions that will be withheld by the accounting department to cover administrative and transactional costs. - No funds will be disbursed for cancelled, expired, or otherwise declined transactions. - vi.
 Damage or loss of the electronic mobile point of sale device will result in funds being withheld and a suspension of use for the individual(s) responsible. - vii.
-Any issues or discrepancies must be reported to the General Manager and the Director of Finance and Operations within one business day. - viii.
+Any issues or discrepancies must be reported to the General Manager and the Director of Finance and Operations within one business day.

+viii.
 The UVSS is not liable for any damages that may occur due to misuse of the electronic mobile point of sale devices.